jetbrains-academy/kotlin-onboarding-introduction/Introduction/Chat/CreateTheApp/task.md

-# Task: 1/1: Create the "chat" application
+# Task: 1/1: Create a "chat" application

 This lesson focuses on the topics that you covered in the previous lesson.
 The main difference is that the final project will not be divided into intermediate stages